Defent/DMS_Exile/README.md

 However, creating such a mission system takes a lot of time and testing.
 We (the authors of DMS) are not perfect, and as a result, there may be bugs, glitches, and/or errors within DMS.
 We appreciate your co-operation in identifying and resolving such issues to improve DMS; however we are not liable for any issues resulting from the usage of DMS on/by your server.
 We are also not liable to help you in resolving any issues that may arise.

 You are welcome to port DMS or any of its functions for any other mod or (legal) purposes.
+For more information read the License Overview below:

 ###License Overview:
 This work is protected by [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 By using, downloading, or copying any of the work contained, you agree to the license included.